 In 2016, life sciences companies are seeing enough long-term growth opportunity to feel cautiously optimistic about the remainder of the year and beyond.
 However, many life science and healthcare organizations are increasingly focused on optimizing operating performance (e.g., addressing complexity and quality in manufacturing, R&D, finance, safety and even marketing) while working within evolving regulatory and risk environments, ongoing pricing and cost pressures on medicines and devices, and the adoption of new business models enabled by scientific advances, such as the maturing of precision medicine and immune therapies.

-sciences companies may continue to bear the brunt of public and private payers’ efforts to control costs.
+Life sciences companies will need to assess the value of their initiatives from a selling perspective due to cost pressures.
+Importantly, amid the shift to outcomes-focused, value-based healthcare, life science companies may continue to bear the brunt of public and private payers’ efforts to control costs.
 Truly innovative products that address unmet needs (e.g. hepatitis C and oncology) may continue to command premium prices.

 An aging U.S. population and a proliferation of chronic diseases will drive continued patient demand for targeted therapies amid reform-driven drug price controls.
-Life sciences companies will find that they must find a balance between innovation and efficiency.
+Life sciences companies will therefore need to find a balance between innovation and efficiency.
 Additionally, with growing patient and payer resistance, drug and device manufacturers will find themselves increasingly having to make economic arguments in their marketing efforts to defend or gain market share.

 So, What Do All of These Trends Mean For You?

 If this doesn’t sound like your organization’s brand or marketing, fret not.
-It’s late in the game, but not too late to get started.
+It’s late in the game, but not too late start.
 And, you already have a leg up on the competition, because you can read our guide.